Nitesh-NEU/Nitesh-NEU/README.md

 ### 🛠️ Technical Proficiency

-My technical journey spans from Web technologies to full-stack development, with proficiency in the MERN stack.
-This hands-on experience has enriched my skill set and provided a holistic understanding of the software development lifecycle.
+With a diverse skill set spanning web development to full-stack solutions, I specialize in the MERN stack.
+Through hands-on experience, I've honed a profound understanding of the software development lifecycle, enabling me to craft resilient and scalable applications.
+My dedication to DevOps practices shines through projects like the Cloud Native WebApp I developed for Northeastern University.
+Notable aspects of my technical proficiency include expertise in cloud-native development, proficiency in architecting serverless solutions, optimizing deployment efficiency, implementing robust CI/CD automation, and ensuring scalability and availability of systems.

 ### 📧 Contact Me